Wyshynski's Weekly Reader: Brian Boyle's tearful triumph

 The Anaheim Ducks are blessed with Ryan Kesler and Kevin Bieksa.
 OK, maybe not contractually, but from a comedy perspective these former Vancouver Canucks remain the gold standard for cringe weirdness.
 Please recall the Kesler-Bomb stunts and the time that Bieksa conducted an entire interview as Kesler to an oblivious reporter.

-The tradition continued this week, as Bieksa followed up his stunt in which he pretended to be an intrusive "shovel boy" during an Anaheim game with this instant classic, where he dresses up in disguise as a security guard at The Pond.
+The tradition continued this week as Bieksa followed up a stunt in which he pretended to be an intrusive "shovel boy" during a Ducks game with this instant classic, where he disguises himself as a security guard at The Pond.
 Hilarity ensues:

 Last year, he was Shovel Boy.
 This year, it's @HondaCenter security.@KBieksa3 is back in disguise in the award-winning Undercover Duck. pic.twitter.com/elIOeOv8Xe